 We believe it should be for the woman to decide, in the light of her own moral beliefs and personal situation.
 It is not for doctors or anyone else to make such decisions on behalf of the woman, or to impose ther moral or religious beliefs.
 No one can know better than the woman herself what is right for her.

 Is it right that doctors should decide?

-Today abortion is a simple and safe procedure, if performed within the first twelve weeks of a pregnancy.
-Abortion is generally safer than continuing a pregnancy to term and complications are uncommon.
+Today abortion is a simple and safe procedure, especially if performed within the first twelve weeks of a pregnancy.
+Even later in pregnancy abortion is generally safer than continuing a pregnancy to term, and complications are uncommon.

 Doctors decisions in relation to abortion are often influenced by personal, moral and social attitudes and not primarily by medical considerations.

 Every woman will need information about the choice of methods for abortion, the small risks involved and the alternatives available to her.

 She may also welcome the opportunity to discuss these alternatives with an impartial person trained as a counsellor, but such counselling should not be complusory.

 Given the chance, every woman can make a responsible decision about the future of her pregnancy.
 No woman requests an abortion lightly.

 What benefits would there be if abortion were made a woman’s choice?